sonti-roy/Traffic-volume-prediction/README.md

 }
 ```

 The best paarmeter was used to train the RandomForestRegressor Model on train dataset and evaluated on test dataset.
-The scores are
+The scores is

-*Inference - GradientBoostingRegressor performed the best with the original dataset i.e without any feature selection and the top 2nd model is also GradientBoostingRegressor with mutual_info_regression feature selection.*
+Test Score (R-squared): 0.9935267631943931

+*Inference - RandomForestRegressor and XGBRegressor performed the best and after hyperparameter tuning it have improved further.

 ## Key Takeaways